melato/goget/README.md

 </html>

 ```
-You can specify a different HTML than the default, with the -template flag.
+You can specify a different HTML template, using the -template flag.

-# How go finds modules
+# How Go finds modules

 Suppose you have the following Go program, main.go:
 ```